 There is no issue with your SMSF having this status.
 This status means that your SMSF is a Registered Regulated SMSF that can accept Rollovers and Contributions.

 What is a Notice (Letter) of Compliance?

-My Existing Superfund is asking for my SMSF Trust Deed.
+My existing Superfund is asking for my SMSF Trust Deed.
 Where can I find this?

 In some cases your existing Superfund will request that you provide them with a copy of your SMSF Trust Deed or extracts of that Deed.
-The SMSF Trust Deed was included in the original documentation mailed to you to establish your SMSF and was retained by you.
+The SMSF Trust Deed was included in the original documentation provided to you to establish your SMSF and was retained by you.
 You will need to locate this Trust Deed if requested by your Existing Superfund as only you hold the original Trust Deed.
 ESUPERFUND does not hold your original Trust Deed or a copy of the Trust Deed.